gligli/overcycler/README.md

 overcycler
 ==========

-Affordable DIY hybrid polyphonic (6 voices) wavetable / analog synthesizer
+Affordable DIY polyphonic (6 voices) hybrid single cycle / analog synthesizer

 Everything is under GPL v3 license, except files that have their own license in the header.